Votive candle: Methodism

+Reformed

+In the Reformed tradition (inclusive of the Continental Reformed, Presbyterian, Congregationalist denominations), votive candles are lit during Totensonntag, a holy day that commemorates the faithful departed.

+History

+During all the Middle Ages the burning of lamps, or sometimes candles, before relics, shrines, statues, and other objects of devotion was a form of piety which greatly appealed to the alms of the faithful.
+Almost every collection of early English wills bears witness to it, and even in the smaller churches the number of such lights founded by private beneficence was often surprisingly great.
+It not infrequently happened that every guild and association maintained a special light of its own, and, besides these, there were such objects of devotion as the "Jesus light", the "Hok-light" (which seems to have to do with a popular festival kept on the second Monday or Tuesday after Easter Sunday), the "Rood light", the "egg light" (probably maintained by contributions of eggs), the "bachelor's light", the "maiden's light", the "Soul's light", etc. Many of these bequests will be found conveniently illustrated and classified in Leland Duncan and Arthur Hussey's Testamenta Cantiana, London 1906.

-Secular adaptions
+Secular adaptations

 In the 2010s, votive candles have been sold with celebrities or political figures fashioned to look like saints.
 Some secular subjects of votive candles include Ruth Bader Ginsburg and Jonathan Van Ness.
 The secular appropriation of votive candles, a religious symbol, has caused controversy.
 Kim Kardashian faced backlash after selling an $18 votive candle with her face in the likeness of the Virgin Mary.
 In 2019, Vox wrote that "by replacing a saint with a celebrity that is outright silly (like Steve Buscemi or Harambe the gorilla), you are dismissing the function of the prayer candle altogether."
-Bill Donohue of the Catholic League said he didn't find the candles offensive.
-“By definition, a celebrity doesn’t need a PR presence, so the likely motivating force is narcissism,” he says.
-“By ripping off Catholic iconography, these celebs pay a backhanded compliment to the Catholic Church in their quest for notoriety.”
+Bill Donohue of the Catholic League said he did not find the candles offensive.
+"By definition, a celebrity doesn't need a PR presence, so the likely motivating force is narcissism," he says.
+"By ripping off Catholic iconography, these celebs pay a backhanded compliment to the Catholic Church in their quest for notoriety."